Learning lino print - Practice makes perfect, ish

 Printing with more than one colour: Multi-block lino prints

-In July 2017 I bought a Hawthorn Printmaker Supplies etching press.
-I discovered that SoftCut or easy carve lino is susceptible moving when using an etching or roller press.
-In August I bought some good quality Pfeil lino cutting tools, which meant I was able to carve the harder traditional grey hessian backed lino.
+In July 2017, I bought a Hawthorn Printmaker Supplies etching press.
+I discovered that SoftCut, or easy carve lino, is susceptible to movement when using an etching or roller press.
+In August, I bought some high-quality Pfeil lino cutting tools, which allowed me to carve the harder traditional grey hessian-backed lino.
 It’s more stable and prints better with a press.

 My earlier designs used 2 lino blocks.
 Now I use up to 6 lino blocks.
 The fewer blocks there are, the easier registration is.
 Registration means the lining up of each colour being printed.